Solo-braider tutorial for the Nun’s letterbraid

 • I was wondering if putting the rows in order would help clarify, but when I tried it (quick and rough) it didn’t seem like I was on the right track.
 Thanks for the heads up!

-• Re the original order of the columns that you probably tried (1,2,3, etc rather than Joy’s reordering 4,3,1,2,6,5,7,8) — That order is exactly the order of the loop transfers for Joy’s second deduced method!
-For that method, the first move would be to go through Lc and take Lb (original column 1), turning it or not turning it to make it end up on its new finger with the color shown in column 1 of the chart in upper position.
+• Re the original order of the columns that you probably tried (1,2,3, etc rather than Joy’s reordering 4,3,1,2,6,5,7,8) — That order is exactly the order of the loop transfers you would use if you were turning loops WHILE transferring them (shown in Joy’s second set of charts).
+It requires a different order of doing the (same) moves.
+The first move would be to go through Lc and take Lb (original column 1), while choosing to turn or not turn the loop such that it ends up on its new finger with the upper color shown in column 1 of the chart.

-That original column order seemed slightly strange to Joy if the charts were meant to be used like those of the 14-loop letterbraid–to show which loops to turn before doing the braiding moves.
-Why would the middle finger be listed in the first column, and the index finger the second? [these fingers apply to the two-braider method, not to my solo-braider adaptation] But interestingly, if the loops were meant to be turned while braiding, this ordering would make total sense.
+When Joy analyzed the original charts, their column order seemed slightly strange to her if the charts were meant to be used like those of the 14-loop letterbraid – where any turns to the loops are all done on the fingers before you start doing the braiding moves.
+Why would the middle finger be listed in the first column, and the index finger the second? [these stated fingers apply to the two-braider method where each braider is only holding 5 loops spread across their two hands, not to my solo-braider adaptation above, in which the left braider’s 5 loops are all on my left hand and the right braider’s 5 loops are all on my right hand.]
+But interestingly, if the loops were meant to be turned while braiding, this ordering would make total sense.
 Could that just be a coincidence???
-Hard to say…
+I don’t think so myself, I’ll bet whoever made the chart intended that you turn loops while braiding.
+But that’s not how I taught it above.
+This “turn first, then braid” method is easier to teach and learn…

 • Hi Jen, I don’t know if you are still interested in planning patterns for the Nun’s letterbraid?
 Gary Mitchell has an interactive pattern planner for the Nun’s letterbraid on his site now!
 You can use it to plan your own patterns and see what they will look like – in a simplified block form, but much more accurate than graph-paper squares.
 He tells me he’s also working on one for the 10-loop double braid that I teach on my blog .